errordeveloper/kubegen/README.md

-# `kubegen` – simple way to generate Kubernetes resources
+# `kubegen` – simple way to describe Kubernetes resources

 ***WORK IN PROGRESS***